2026-04-19 · weight loss, women, menopause, hormones, over 40, perimenopause · 13 min read

 Focus on nutrient density over restriction

 Extreme calorie restriction is counterproductive after 40 because it accelerates muscle loss and worsens metabolic slowdown.
 Instead, focus on nutrient-dense foods: vegetables, fruits, lean proteins, whole grains, legumes, nuts, and seeds.
 These provide essential vitamins and minerals while supporting fullness.
 Avoid “detox” or “hormone reset” diets that promise to rebalance hormones through specific food combinations.
 There is no credible evidence for those claims.
+If blood pressure or visceral fat is already drifting up — both common after 40 — the DASH diet for weight loss is one of the best-evidenced food patterns to layer on top of a calorie deficit.

 Calcium and vitamin D considerations

 Declining estrogen accelerates bone loss, making calcium and vitamin D particularly important after 40.
 Aim for 1,000 to 1,200 mg of calcium daily (preferably from food sources like dairy, fortified plant milks, leafy greens, and canned fish with bones) and 600 to 800 IU of vitamin D. Your doctor may recommend higher vitamin D doses based on blood levels.
 Adequate calcium and vitamin D support bone health while you focus on weight management.
+For the broader nutrition-priorities checklist — including magnesium for sleep, B12 if you take metformin or a PPI, and iron through the premenopausal years — see our vitamins and minerals for weight loss guide.

 Exercise priorities after 40